 Width: 100 yards

-A tornado, given a rating of F4, traveled 12.1 miles through parts of Texas County, MO on this day in 1954.
-The max width was 100 yards.
+A tornado, given a rating of F4, traveled 12.1 miles through parts of Texas County, MO, on this day in 1954.
+The maximum width was 100 yards.
 This is the only F4 on record for March 25 (1950-2016).
-Per a Natural Hazard Risk Assessment Information For Texas County Missouri from the NWS, this is the strongest tornado on record for the county.
+Per a Natural Hazard Risk Assessment Information For Texas County, Missouri, from the NWS, this is the strongest tornado on record for the county.
 Details on the event from the March 1954 Climatological Data National Summary and Significant Tornadoes by Thomas Grazulis.